Javascript is not enabled.

 You are now leaving AARP.org and going to a website that is not operated by AARP.
 A different privacy policy and terms of service will apply.

-Using Numbers to Remember Names
+Use Numbers to Help Remember Names

 A pen on a notepad that has a listed number on each row